 As well as reporting attainment in this way, we will also colour code each grade to show how well your child is progressing towards their target.
 From this, parents will know how well their child is performing compared to other children in England with a similar starting point.

 An example report can be found here -

 Subject departments have worked hard to make schemes of learning that challenge students to gain new knowledge and skills quickly.
 We hope that alongside the reporting of grades, students’ books and assessments will show that what they can and cannot do.

 Once per year in each year group, Parents' Evenings allow face-to-face discussions between subject teachers and parents (in the presence of students), based on student progress.
 Twice a year (once for examination years), parents meet their child's Learning Adviser to hold an academic review of their child's progress across their different subjects.
 Key actions and targets from these meetings are agreed, recorded and shared with subject teachers.

 Student Progress Cycle

 After each assessment point, data is processed quickly in order to allow an efficient and effective analysis of progress towards an agreed set of key performance indicators.
-Data is automatically generated into standard templates by the Academy’s Data Manager – we use the SIMS and SISRA Analytics assessment packages to support with this.
+Data is automatically generated into standard templates by the Academy’s Data Manager – we use ALPS and SISRA Analytics assessment packages to support with this.
 Following this, leaders of all levels in the Academy meet to discuss the progress of students.

 In departments, these conversations take the form of structured ‘Student Progress Meetings’ (SPMs) between curriculum area leaders and teaching staff.
 SPMs focus on the progress of individual students.
 Key actions from these meetings are recorded, and the information used to define the specific strategies that must be adopted to raise the achievement of those students who are working below their targets.